PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 10:13:22
+Last updated: 2024-04-13 10:13:58
-Random Quote: So you're mining stuff to craft with and crafting stuff to mine with?
-Did your dad write this game? - Rick Sanchez
+Random Quote: So you're the therapist.
+You know it's one thing to pretend to be a shrink and bang your patients, that's normal.
+But to do it for real?
+Little creepy bro. - Barney Stinson